freedomofpress/dangerzone/docs/developer/release/build.md

 ## Windows

-- [ ] Checkout the dependencies, and clean your local copy:
+- [ ] Checkout the dependencies, and clean the local copy:

   ```bash
   # Replace with the actual version